pandey-prakhar/SmartExcelJsonParser/README.md

 ## Additional Notes, Assumptions, and Limitations
 - If any issues occur during execution, ensure that Java and Maven versions are correctly installed and configured.
 - The project is optimized for the provided sample Excel format.
-While it works with other format of sheets, but the best readable JSON results are achieved with the given structure.
+While it works with other formats of sheets, the best readable JSON results are achieved with the given structure.
 - The application is designed for simple Excel structures.
 Complex formatting (e.g., colors, bold text) is not retained in JSON.

 ---

 ## Author
 **Prakhar Pandey**
 For any queries, please reach out via email at prakharpandey1198@gmail.com.